You would like to adopt a rescue dog, what next?

 1

-Our application form asks questions so we can understand your lifestyle, home situation, experience with dogs and your expectations in adopting a rescue dog from Spain.
+Our application form asks questions so we can understand your lifestyle, home situation, experience with dogs and your expectations in adopting a rescue dog.

 You must provide accurate and detailed information in your application as we will assess your suitability from the information you provide.